 Arbitration is a method of dispute resolution which leads to a binding decision.
 For this reason, arbitration is not typically used in dissolution proceedings with the same frequency as mediation is.
 However, when the issue in contention is narrow in scope, arbitration may be a potential method of reaching a resolution.
 As with mediation, arbitration proceedings remain private and do not become a part of the public record.
 For more information regarding alternative dispute resolution, please review our Litigation Alternatives blog post.

 Incorporation by Reference.
 To “incorporate by reference” is a legal term of art that allows for referring to a document in pleadings by name only, rather than attaching it.
 When a document is attached to an order or pleading, it enters the court file; however, when a document is incorporated by reference, it is included in the “record” but is not made part of the file.
 This is particularly helpful when entering a Marital Settlement Agreement, which usually contains a large amount of personal information and identifiers, including detailed information about the parties’ assets and finances.
 By incorporating the Marital Settlement Agreement by reference only, the personal information contained within it is effectively shielded from public access.

-The attorneys at Katz & Stefani are knowledgeable and experienced with maintaining the privacy of their clients.
+The Chicago family law attorneys at Katz & Stefani are knowledgeable and experienced with maintaining the privacy of their clients.
 Please contact Katz & Stefani to discuss how to better preserve your personal information during court proceedings, and the best method to do so.